Skip to main content

 Hallucination Detection & Quality Flagging+

-Built-in evaluators that detect when LLM responses contain fabricated information, are irrelevant to the query, or violate quality thresholds — with automatic flagging and alerting.
+Evaluators can help detect when LLM responses contain unsupported information, are irrelevant to the query, or violate configured quality thresholds, with flagging and alerting workflows depending on deployment and plan.

 Use Case: